Core Idea

 The “Teeth” Requirement

 The single most important characteristic is that decisions bind.
 An advisory body that management routinely overrides teaches engineers that their expertise is decorative.
-Teeth require organisational commitment at the VP or CTO level that DNA Meeting decisions will be respected.
+Teeth require commitment at the VP or CTO level that DNA Meeting decisions will be respected.

 Comparison to Related Structures